 Does a new partner affect child support?

-The only people responsible for financially supporting a child are the child’s parents, and the amount of child support payable is calculated on the income of the child’s parents only.
-If one parent enters a new relationship or gets remarried, the amount they are required to pay does not change, unless the amount of time they care for the child changes.
+The only people responsible for financially supporting a child are the child’s parents.
+The amount of child support payable is calculated on the income of the child’s parents only.
+If one parent enters a new relationship or gets remarried, the amount they are required to pay does not change.
+This is unless the amount of time they care for the child changes.

 Conclusion

-Do you need help with your child support obligations?
 Andrews Family Lawyers can provide personalised guidance and support to make the process easier for you.
-Contact us todaty for a free consultation.

 If you need assistance with family law matters, Andrews Family Lawyers can help.